 Starr emphasized that he has faith in the recently released feasibility study on the Rock Creek Hills Park site, and that if the new site-selection process reaches the same result, the park will be able to house an adequate middle school.

-Starr's recommendation comes after months of protest from Rock Creek Hills neighbors, who have accused the schools of ignoring transparency and failing to engage residents.
+Starr's recommendation comes after months of protest from Rock Creek Hills neighbors, who have and failing to engage residents.

 Jim Pekar, who blogs at SaveRockCreekHillsPark.org, said in an e-mail to Patch that Starr's recommendation is a step in the right direction.

 "Our community is looking forward to participating an open, transparent and fact-based site selection process that seeks a wide range of solutions to the needs of our children," he said.
 "We are confident that such a process will find better solutions than the Rock Creek Hills Park site, which fails to meet essentially all of the Board of Education's official criteria for a middle school site."

 On the Save Rock Creek Hills Park Facebook page, supporters expressed joy over Starr's recommendation and optimism for the new process.

 "As the new site-selection committee is being formed, I truly hope that a citizen from Rock Creek Hills area who has spent tons of work researching possible sites and connecting with associated communities will be involved," wrote Cathy Fink.